futuredapp/Monkey-Madness/README.md

 4. Script will lock app to full screen to prevent monkey escape
 5. Monkey will furiously tap screen and try to crash your app
 6. You see results of all tests, if monkey crashed your app, crash log is saved to desktop

+Example: "adb_testloop 10 5000" - will start 10 consecutive tests each with 5000 events and random seed, if app crash, logs will be on desktop

 #####adb_killmonkey - stop Monkey Madness
 1. Use adb_killmonkey